-The programme is designed to achieve dual sector specific endorsement of the Assistant Coach and Coach professional standards through the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
-This dual accreditation ensures that the programme is aligned to industry best practice and with sector and employer expectations.
-The University, students and sector employers will recognise the benefits of endorsement benefits long after graduation (see section 10 accreditation).
+The programme is designed to achieve endorsement of the 'Assistant Coach' professional standard through the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
+This accreditation ensures that the programme is aligned to industry best practice and with sector and employer expectations.
+The University, students and sector employers will recognise the quality of Marjon graduates, and therefore the benefits of endorsement benefits students long after graduation (see section 10 accreditation).